DOCUMENT TSC-2026/B52 · BLOG POST 52 · CONSUMER COMMERCE · REV. 01

 Full background →

 Ask a struggling DTC founder what is wrong and they will usually point at marketing.
 Acquisition costs are up, the ads are not working, conversion is soft.
 Sometimes that is true.
-Often the real problem is sitting in a warehouse, in the form of too much of the wrong inventory and not enough of the right, and it is quietly strangling the cash flow that everything else depends on.
+Often the real problem is sitting in a warehouse: too much of the wrong inventory, not enough of the right, quietly strangling the cash flow that everything else depends on.

-Inventory is where DTC brands die, and they rarely see it as the cause of death.
+Inventory is where DTC brands die, and they rarely see it as the cause.
 It does not announce itself.
-It shows up as a cash crunch, a stockout on your bestseller right when an ad finally works, a pile of a color nobody wanted that you eventually liquidate at a loss.
+It shows up as a cash crunch, a stockout on a bestseller right when an ad finally works, a pile of a color nobody wanted that eventually gets liquidated at a loss.
 Every one of those reads like a marketing or luck problem in the moment.
-They are inventory problems wearing a disguise.
+They are inventory problems in disguise.

-I ran this across a portfolio of brands at WIN, and inventory was the discipline that separated the businesses that compounded from the ones that lurched from cash crisis to cash crisis.
-Here is how to think about it like an operator: the cash mechanics, the two failure modes, how to forecast without a data team, and the few numbers that actually keep you out of trouble.
+I ran operations across a portfolio of brands at WIN Brands Group, and inventory discipline was the thing that separated the businesses that compounded from the ones that lurched from cash crisis to cash crisis.
+Here is how to think about it as an operator: the cash mechanics, the two failure modes, how to forecast without a data team, the numbers that actually keep you out of trouble, and the Shopify-specific levers you probably have not fully used.
+If you want your own starting point, the free inventory cash-flow calculator shows how much cash your stock ties up and what your cash conversion cycle actually is.

 The terms that